-Issuer SunPower Corporation.
-Class A Common Stock Offered 2,947,132 shares.
-Class A Common Stock to be Outstanding After This Offering 24,227,182 shares.
-Class B Common Stock to be Outstanding After This Offering 52,033,287 shares, representing approximately 68.2% of our total outstanding shares of capital stock and 94.5% of the voting power of our outstanding capital stock after giving effect to this offering.
-Total Common Stock to be Outstanding After This Offering 76,260,469 shares.
-Voting Rights We have two classes of authorized common stock: class A common stock and class B common stock.
-Only Cypress, its successors in interest and its subsidiaries may hold shares of class B common stock.
-The rights of the class A and class B common stock are substantially similar, except with respect to certain voting, conversion and other protective provisions described in this prospectus supplement.
-Shares of class B common stock are entitled to eight votes per share and shares of class A common stock are entitled to one vote per share.
-Each share of class B common stock is convertible into one share of class A common stock at any time.
-In the event that Cypress, its successors in interest and its subsidiaries collectively own less than 40% of the shares of all classes of our common stock then outstanding and Cypress has not effected a tax-free distribution of our class B common stock to its stockholders prior to that time, each outstanding share of class B common stock will automatically convert into one share of class A common stock.
+Issuer SunPower Cor poration.
+Class A Common Stock Offered Up to shares.
+Class A Common Stock to be Outstanding After This Offering Up to shares.
+Class B Common Stock to be Outstanding After This Offering ares, representing approximately % of our total outstanding shares of capital stock of the voting power of our outstanding capital stock.
+Total Common Stock to be Outstanding After This Offering Up to shares.
+Voting Rights Only Cypress, The rights of t certain voting, Shares of class stock are entit share of class subsidiaries co outstanding an stockholders p lasses of authorized common stock: class A common stock and class B common stock. its successors in interest and its subsidiaries may hold shares of class B common stock. he class A and class B common stock are substantially similar, except with respect to conversion and other protective provisions described in this prospectus supplement.
+B common stock are entitled to eight votes per share and shares of class A common ed to one vote per share.
+Each share of class B common stock is convertible into one A common stock at any time.
+In the event that Cypress, its successors in interest and its illectively own less than 40% of the shares of all classes of our common stock then d Cypress has not effected a tax-free distribution of our class B common stock to its rior to that time, each outstanding share of class B common stock will automatically he share of class A common stock.
 See "Description of Class A Common Stock."
-Use of Proceeds The shares of class A common stock offered hereby are shares that we have loaned to an affiliate of Lehman Brothers Inc. pursuant to a share lending agreement, dated as of February 2, 2007, which we refer to as the "share lending agreement."
-We will not receive any proceeds from this offering, but we will receive a nominal lending fee.
-See "Description of Share Lending Agreement; Concurrent Offering of Senior Convertible Debentures" and "Underwriting."
+Use of Proceeds Lehman Broth we refer to as we will receive class A common stock offered hereby are shares that we have loaned to an affiliate of ers Inc. pursuant to a share lending agreement, dated as of February , 2007, which the "share lending agreement."
+We will not receive any proceeds from this offering, but a nominal lending fee.
+See "Description of Share Lending Agreement; Concurrent nior Convertible Debentures" and "Underwriting."